anthfgreco/heart-disease-machine-learning/README.md

 - converted non-numeric attributes into numeric fields
 - examined dataset for missing or incomplete information
-- ***TODO***: cholestrol column is 0 for a number of entries
+- created two different preprocessing sets – one with cholesterol and one without
-  * a good argument can be made to remove the cholestrol attribute since removing the 172 relevant entries would significantly reduce dataset size
+  * a good argument can be made to use the non-cholesterol set since removing the 172 relevant entries would significantly reduce dataset size
 - ***TODO***: might be worthwhile to explore the dataset a little further (e.g. visualize distribution for each feature)
+  * plot each feature's distribution w/ statistical measures
+  * pie chart showing stratification of target group

 ### ML Implementation